-While a typical moisturizer or serum will nourish the skin’s surface layers, cosmeceuticals operate on a deeper level, using powerful vitamins, minerals, and other helpful active ingredients to combat dryness and dehydration, dullness sun damage, acne, scars, and indications of aging.
+While a typical moisturizer or serum will nourish the skin’s surface layers, cosmeceuticals operate on a deeper level, using powerful vitamins, minerals, and other helpful active ingredients to combat dryness, dehydration, and dullness sun damage, acne, scars, and indications of aging.

 Cosmeceuticals strike a balance between cosmetics and drugs